Rush Limbaugh behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 That circumstance doesn't exist here.

-But even beyond that, I think that there's a I think that the ground swell here.
+But even beyond that, I think that there's a I think that the groundswell here.

 I think it's been building since 2010.

-Like everybody else was, they were just more inspired to teach the Republicans a lesson than they were the Democrats.
+They were just more inspired to teach the Republicans a lesson than they were the Democrats.

 But let me give you a little evidence of this.